noah-schechter/detect-images-CS106S/README.md

 `hashing.js` contains the starter code for this exercise.
 You'll find several functions already implemented:
 - `getHash(filePath)` takes in a file path and returns that file's hexadecimal perceptual hash.
 This will look like a string of numbers and letters.
 If the path isn't valid (if it doesn't point to a file in the "server" directory), this function returns 0.
 - `getHashBinary(filePath)` takes in a file path and returns the file's binary perceptual hash.
 If the path isn't valid (if it doesn't point to a file in the "server" directory), this function returns 0.
-- `getFilenames()` returns the images contained in the server directory.
+- `getFilenames()` returns the names of the images contained in the server directory.
 Note that this function "cheats"—instead of scanning that directory, it just returns the keys of our hashes map.
 That means that if you add something to the directory, getFilenames() won't reflect that change.

 _Why don't we use a perceptual hashing library in this assignment?_
 It turns out there don't seem to be great client-side Javascript perceptual hashing libraries.
 Instead, we've used `imghash`, a node.js